And just like that,

-And just like that, Game of Thrones is gone again for yet another year or more.
-If you're still reeling from the season finale, or furious that your ship didn't pan out (Jaime + Brienne FOREVER), or just desperate to get another hit of Westeros, then you're in luck.
+Game of Thrones is gone again for yet another year or If you're still reeling from more. the season finale, or furious that your ship didn't pan out (Jaime + Brienne FOREVER), or just desperate to get another hit of Westeros, then you're in luck.
 It wouldn't be A Song of Ice and Fire without endless theories, discussions, and intricate foreshadowing.
 Season seven of the HBO show may be lightyears ahead of the current plot in the books, but here are a few times that the Song of Ice and Fire books actually foreshadowed events in season seven of the TV series.
 Beware, spoilers ahead.

 huge caveat that things will have to pan out a little differently in the books.
 Firstly, the books have approximately ten hundred thousand more point of view characters, and it takes everyone a much longer time to get from one end of Westeros to the other.
 With all those extra plot-lines to resolve, we're probably not going to see dragons vs. zombies for a while yet.
 I mean, in the books, Daenerys is currently wandering around the Dothraki Sea, Tyrion is currently stuck in Meereen, and Jon is currently dead.

 But even with all the major plot differences between book and show, here are a few hints planted in the books that come to fruition in seven seven of the show:

-1. Ice, ice dragon
+1 Ice, ice dragon

 ice dragon was perhaps the biggest reveal of season seven.
 But it didn't come out of nowhere.
 The books have actually hinted at the potential existence of ice dragons before, since Jon has compared the Wall to an ice dragon several times, and ice dragons are mentioned in the companion book, A World of Ice & Fire: Colossal beasts ... said to be made of living ice, with eyes of pale blue crystal and vast translucent wings through which the moon and stars can be glimpsed as they wheel across the sky.
 Whereas common dragons (if any dragon can truly be said to be common) breathe flame, ice dragons supposedly breathe cold, a chill so terrible that it can freeze a man solid in half a heartbeat.

 hidden inside the Wall, and that it'll come bursting out at some point.
 Other fans think that Euron will use his dragon horn to nab a dragon and mess with it, or that the White Walkers will indeed get themselves an undead ice dragon and Jon Snow will be the only one who can tame it (he is the perfect combo of ice and fire, after all... and he's also undead).
 2 Rhaegar and Lyanna’s wedding

 the true heir to the Iron Throne (and Dany is his aunt... yikes).
 In the books, we haven't even confirmed the identity of Jon's parents yet.
 But, the books do actually hint at a possible secret wedding between Rhaegar and Lyanna.
 Rhaegar "abducted" Lyanna just outside of Harrenhal, which is right nearby the Isle of Faces, an island of weirwood trees.
 George R.R.
 Martin has promised that the Isle of Faces will feature in the overarching plot, and, as a Stark, Lyanna would want to be married in front of a weirwood.
 And guess who can see through weirwoods?
 Bran, it's Bran.
 So it seems like Bran will also "witness" Lyanna and Rhaegar's low-key destination wedding ceremony in the books.
 3 The Golden Company is coming to Westeros

 ahead of the show, because the Golden Company rolls up and takes over part of the Stormlands at the end of book five.
 The Golden Company is a sellsword army founded by a Targaryen bastard—so they have a lot of baggage with Targaryens.
 In the books, they've come to Westeros following Aegon Targaryen (who might actually be a Blackfyre in disguise, don't worry about it), but in the show, it looks like Cersei is going to be putting that Highgarden gold to good use and hire a bunch of badass soldiers on elephants to take back her kingdom.
 4 Dany might not be infertile after all

 As Jon Snow rightly points out... maybe the witch who murdered your husband shouldn't be your primary gynecologist?
 For a while now, Dany has been saying that her dragons are "the only children she'll ever have," because the witch Mirri Maz Duur told her so: